Beauchief and Greenhill: Jordanthorpe

 Jordanthorpe Centre is a shopping area located between Dyche Road and Dyche Lane.
 It includes a hair salon, convenience stores (Heron Foods and Nisa Jordanthorpe Food & Wine), a Chinese takeaway, a fish and chip shop and a Post Office.
 Just outside of the centre is the Jordanthorpe Health Centre and White Willows (Assisted Living Residence).
 White Willows is located on the site of the former Jordanthorpe Complex, it consisted of 3 tower blocks, each 15 storeys tall, named; Chantry (demolished in 2012), Ramsey and Rhodes (Demolished in 2001).

 To the north along the A6102 is the St James Retail Park, sited on the grounds of the former Sheffield College Norton Campus and just across the road from Meadowhead School.
-Stores on the site include a: